CONTRIBUTE YOUR EXPERTISE! SHAPE THE FUTURE!

-Assistant Treasurer - Work with the Treasurer to support section financial operations including financial analysis, reporting, audit preparation, and execution.
+Assistant Treasurer – Work with the Treasurer to support section financial operations including financial analysis, reporting, audit preparation, and execution.
 Recommend and implement process improvements.
 Familiarity with Quicken is preferred but not required.
-Contact: Jason Powell.
+Contact: Terr Havener

-Biomedical Consortium Committee - The Biomedical Consortium is a Task Group of MNASQ dedicated to providing learning opportunities that focus on Quality issues for the Biomedical Industry.
+Biomedical Consortium Committee – The Biomedical Consortium is a Task Group of MNASQ dedicated to providing learning opportunities that focus on Quality issues for the Biomedical Industry.
 We meet once a month in St Louis Park.
 Members determine workshop topics, find speakers and organize the workshops.
-Contact: Ken Kraemer.
+Contact: Tim Peterson.

 Program Coordinators – Identify and coordinate with local speakers to present at monthly Program meetings.
 Typically Program Coordinators work on one or two programs per year.
-Contact Jan Schutz.
+Contact Theo Black or Tim Conway.